TL - Auto Enroll in Time and Labor

 This program will enroll employees in Time and Labor, updating TL_EMPL_DATA records (Time Reporter Data page) with workgroup codes based on assignment criteria as defined in a custom internal table, AUTO_ENROLL_TIME_RPTR_TBL.

-The Time Reporter Data page is where an employee's Time and Labor configuration is kept, including an employee's access to the timesheet.
+The Time Reporter Data page is where an employee's Time and Labor configuration is kept, including whether a timesheet is active or inactive.

-The Auto Enroll process will be run in the nightly batch schedule after close of business but prior to the Time Administration process, as well as having the ability to run ad hoc.
+The Auto Enroll process will be run in the nightly batch schedule after close of business but prior to the Time Administration process.
 This process will run after all other processes that would update job data.
 If the program fails, it should be restarted from the beginning.
 There are no additional values that need to be reset to allow the program to execute properly.
 This process should also be run prior to TL Security and TL Refresh Dynamic Groups.

 The general rule of thumb is that for every job action in Job Data, there should be a one-to-one relationship with a row in Time Reporter Data which contains the same effective date as the job action row in Job Data.